Equator7/equator1/readme.txt

-Git is a version control system.
+Git is a distributed version control system.

-Git is free sofeware.
+Git is free sofeware distributed under the GRL.

-2017.11.07
-11:54分添加一行